dlipovetsky/cluster-api/docs/control-plane-management.md

    1. Remove the replica from the fixed API endpoint metadata.
    2. Delete the replica.
 2. Delete the fixed API endpoint.

+### Repair partial outage

+1. For each failed replica:
+    1. Using the etcd membership API, remove the etcd member corresponding to the replica.
+    1. Remove the replica from the fixed API endpoint metadata.
+    2. Delete the replica, if necessary.

+### Take backup of etcd state

+1. For one replica:
+    1. Using the etcd snapshot API, take a snapshot
+    2. Store the snapshot in a well-known location

+### Restore control plane after complete outage

+1. Obtain etcd state from an etcd snapshot, or from the disk of an existing replica.
+1. For each existing replica:
+    1. Remove the replicas from the fixed API endpoint metadata.
+    2. Delete the replica.
+1. For the first new replica:
+    1. Create the replica.
+    1. Initialize etcd with etcd state
+    2. Add the replica to the fixed API endpoint metadata.
+1. For each additional new replica:
+    1. Create the replica.
+    1. Add the replica to the fixed API endpoint metadata.

+## What is the state of control plane management in Cluster API?

+Initially, all providers deployed a single control plane replica.
+Some providers now deploy multiple control plane replicas.
+From the point of view of Cluster API controllers, each control plane replica is independent.

+Providers rely on kubeadm to deploy multiple control plane replicas.
+The providers only need to wait for the first control plane replica to be available before deploying the others.
+For example, when that replica is ready, the provider annotates the Cluster object.

+The Cluster API controllers have no logic for the managing control plane.

+## What control plane management events can Cluster API support?

+When the "management" and "workload" clusters are separate, Cluster API can support any of the control plane lifecycle events above.
+When they are the same, then Cluster API will be unavailable whenever the control plane is unavailable.
+In that case, Cluster API will be unable to restore the control plane after a complete outage, but it should be able to support everything else.